Growth Guide

 Use the first session as a diagnostic, not just a treatment

 Turn every new-client appointment into a combination of treatment and assessment.
 Spend the first 10-15 minutes on a structured skin analysis using SOAP notes.
 Take photos with consent.
-This data becomes the foundation for a personalized program recommendation that feels clinical, not sales-driven.
+This data becomes the foundation for a personalized treatment plan recommendation that feels clinical, not sales-driven.

 3. 3

-Present the program visually before the client checks out
+Present the treatment plan visually before the client checks out

-Show the client their assessment findings and walk them through the recommended program: phases, expected timeline, session count, and total investment.
-Use a digital display or printed overview — visual presentations convert 2x better than verbal recommendations alone.
+Show the client their assessment findings and walk them through the recommended treatment plan: phases, expected timeline, session count, and total investment.
+Use a digital display or printed overview - visual presentations convert 2x better than verbal recommendations alone.
 Let them see the journey, not just hear about it.

 4. 4